German minister sets March deadline for fight against online hate

 Maas said Facebook, Twitter and Google, a unit of Alphabet Inc, were removing illegal content from the Internet more frequently and quickly, but more work was needed.

-He said the social media groups responded mostly to requests by government-funded organisations but did not take private complaints as seriously.
+He said the social media groups responded mostly to requests by government-funded organizations but did not take private complaints as seriously.

 "Of the illegal content reported by users, Twitter deletes about 1 percent, YouTube just 10 percent, and Facebook about 46 percent," Maas said.
 Those rates were too low, he said.